Pipe Flow Calculator

 Piping Scenarios

-Steady State Energy Equation Back to Pipe Flow Calculator References
+Steady State Energy Equation Back to Calculation

 The first equation shown is the steady state energy equation for incompressible pipe flow.
 The left side of the equation contains what we call the driving heads.
 These heads include heads due to a pump (if present), elevation, pressure, and velocity.
 The terms on the right side are friction loss and minor losses.
 Friction losses are computed using the Darcy Weisbach friction loss equation.
 The friction factor for turbulent flow is found using the Colebrook equation which represents the Moody diagram. f is the Moody friction factor.
 The pipe flow equations are well-accepted in the field of fluid mechanics and can be found in many references such as Cimbala and Cengel (2008), Munson et al. (1998), and Streeter et al. (1998).